simonmichael/hledger/hledger/hledger.m4.md

   `cur:\\$`\
   `amt:'>0'`\

-- Add a `not:` prefix to negate a term:
+- To negate a query, add a `not:` prefix:

   `not:status:'*'`\
   `not:desc:'opening|closing'`\
   `not:cur:USD`\

-- Terms with different types are AND-ed, terms with the same type are OR-ed (mostly; see "Combining query terms" below).
+- If you provide multiple query terms as command line arguments, the terms with different types will be AND-ed, while the terms with the same type will be OR-ed (mostly).\
-  The following query:

-  `date:2022 desc:amazon desc:amzn`
+  So, `hledger print date:2022 desc:amazon desc:amzn`

-  is interpreted as:

-  *date is in 2022 AND ( transaction description contains "amazon" OR "amzn" )*
+  means "show transactions where the date is in 2022 AND the description contains (amazon OR amzn)".
+  More flexible query combining is described below.

 ## Query types

-Here are the types of query term available.
+Here are the query types available:

 ### acct: query
 **`acct:REGEX`**, or just **`REGEX`**\